-With the endorsement of the B&PSC, a new byelaw communication concept has been developed that will better inform both members and also stakeholders of developments and process.
+With the endorsement of the B&PSC, a new byelaw communication (reporting) concept has been developed that will better inform both members and stakeholders of developments and process.

-Members will continue to receive stand-alone papers when required, and it is possible that some information may be duplicated; however, whenever possible, they will receive more complete progress reports that document all aspects of either review work devoted towards managing fishing activity, byelaw creation or byelaw review work/permit condition review work.
-An example of a review of permit condition report is shown below:
+Members will continue to receive stand-alone papers when required, and it is possible that some information may be duplicated; however, whenever possible, they will receive or have access to Byelaw Development Reports.